This article may contain compensated links. See our full disclosure here

 If you’re planning a longer driving trip in Italy and Europe, consider Auto Europe’s long term car rentals and short term lease options.
 They offer the best rates available for trips of one month or more.

 If you’re not keen on driving, you might consider a private driver or transfer.
 There are some places that are easier to get to by car and let’s face it, Italian drivers have a fairly fearsome reputation.

-Getting from Naples to Sorrento or the Amalfi Coast is the most popular route to to do this.
+to Sorrento or the Amalfi Coast is the most popular route to do this.
 You can arrange this transfer from the station or airport easily online with Suntransfers.
 They have long standing global reputations, competitive prices and 24/7 customer service.
 You just book online and your transfer is confirmed instantly.
-For those traveling in large groups they have larger vehicles and you can also book child car seats if required.
+For those traveling in large groups, they have larger vehicles and you can also book child car seats if required.

 Flying within Italy

 Flights in Italy are available but with the exception of a few key routes, they rarely make sense from a convenience or cost perspective.
 Although you can find cheap flight deals (we use Skyscanner), many of them are with low cost airlines that will charge extra for checked luggage and seat allocation.